Zholia Parsi: Biography

+Recognition

 In 2024, Parsi was named as that year's laureate of the Martin Ennals Award, alongside Tajik human rights acitivst Machuchehr Kholiqnazarov.
 Parsi was recognised for her "exceptional courage" advocating for women's rights in Afghanistan.
 Due to visa issues, she was unable to attend the ceremony on 21 November 2024 in Geneva, Switzerland, and the award was accepted on her behalf by Philippe Curat, a human rights lawyer.
 Parsi was the ninth woman, and the first Afghan, to win the prize.
 Freedom Now praised Parsi, stating the award served as a reminder of the "ongoing struggle of Afghan women against their oppressors", and called on the international community to support Afghan women to reclaim their rights.